 How you approach the complexity and uncertainty of your decision making and planning will impact how employees and customers view your attempted solutions.
 Are your attempted solutions seen as learning opportunities or blame opportunities?

 Images from “Behind You” by Brian Coldrick Bad things happen within your team and company.
 Plus, the bad stuff hides when culturally and behaviorally being the bearer of bad news is punished or burdened with management hyperbole “Don’t bring me problems, bring me solutions.”
 Working with management teams the surprise or lack of knowledge about potential … Continued

-“Workplace complexity dwells in set(s) of options about what is possible rather than a set of options about what is probable.” – Simple Habits for Complex Times Sitting with a senior management team, we were talking about how to understand and prepare the company to work through workplace complexity and change, one of the managers … Continued
+“Workplace complexity dwells in set(s) of options about what is possible rather than a set of options about what is probable.” – Simple Habits for Complex Times.
+Sitting with a senior management team, we were talking about how to understand and prepare the company to work through workplace complexity and change; one of the managers said, … Continued

 Goal Setting and achieving goals is impossible in an environment where the goal changes, moves as you make progress, you have little to no control over other people, who are required, to achieve the goal external forces (government regulations, laws) that change their focus are an intricate partner in controlling the goals or in completing … Continued

 Consulting a team of managers in the Understanding organizational complexity and change process, one of them asked me what types of questions I may ask a team or person to understand better how to support their progress in change and complexity.
 I smiled, and we worked out a series of questions.
 Many of them are … Continued

 This activity is meant to illustrate that what works best in innovation and rapidly changing environments needs a different leadership and team approach.